tristan-smith/EE361Lab4/ee361lab4report.md

 ## FM Radio
 After adjusting our SDR as specified in Section \ref{design-fm-radio}, we picked up a station at 150.7MHz (Table \ref{fm}).
 Then, we tuned in to Western Washington University KUGS, as shown in Figure \ref{kugs}.
+We found that there were many random spikes that occurred around our band of interest.

 Table: Tuning In To an FM Radio Station \label{fm}